atrociousgrmblr/twitros/README.md

 twitros
 =======

-Twitter for ROS using new JSON API (version 1.1)
+Twitter for ROS using new JSON API (version 1.1).
+Implemented using python-twitter.